rxin/db-readings/README.md

 # Readings in Databases

 A list of papers essential to understanding databases and building new data systems.
-The list is curated and maintained by Reynold Xin ([@rxin](http://twitter.com/rxin))
+The list is curated and maintained by Reynold Xin ([@rxin](http://twitter.com/rxin)).
+If you think a paper should be part of this list, please submit a pull request.
+It might take a while since I need to go over the paper.

+If you are reading this and take effort to understand these papers, we would love to talk to you about opportunities at [Databricks](https://jobs.lever.co/databricks).

 ## <a name='TOC'>Table of Contents</a>